DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/07_guide_DIY.md

 ![Image](images/InD_TOC_options.png)
 7. Click OK to save the TOC Style.
 This is the first step to creating both a navigational and in-document table of contents.

-####Generate the in-document table of contents
-1. Once you've created a TOC Style, choose Layout > Table of Contents to have InDesign generate the table of contents by extracting the text from the paragraphs marked with the styles you selected.
+#### Generate the in-document table of contents 1.
+Once you've created a TOC Style, choose Layout > Table of Contents to have InDesign generate the table of contents by extracting the text from the paragraphs marked with the styles you selected.
 2. With the 'loaded' pointer, place the table of contents in the desired location of the document.
 ![Image](images/InD_TOC_indocument.png)
 You don't have to put the table of contents at the front of the book, or indeed include it all.